Solitary rectal ulcer syndrome: Investigations

-Investigations used in the diagnosis of SRUS include defecography, endoanal ultrasound colonoscopy and histological examination of a biopsy.
+Investigations used in the diagnosis of SRUS include defecography, endoanal ultrasound, colonoscopy and histological examination of a biopsy.

 Colonoscopy

 The macroscopic appearance of SRUS is very variable.
-Indeed, the condition has been referred to as “the three-lies disease”, because the name of the condition is sometimes misleading.
+Indeed, the condition has been referred to as "the three-lies disease", because the name of the condition is sometimes misleading.
 In reality, there may be more than one lesion, which may not be ulcerative, and the condition may appear in different parts of the gastrointestinal tract (i.e. other than the rectum).

 Classically, there is a solitary ulcer.
 But only 20% of patients have a single ulcer whereas in other cases there may be multiple lesions.
 The size of the ulcers is usually 0.5–4 cm.
 The lesion is most often located on the anterior (front) or lateral (side) rectal wall, centered on a rectal fold, usually 10 cm from the anal verge.
 Less commonly there may be ulcers in the anal canal or even in the sigmoid colon.
-The nature of the tissue changes can vary from simple erythema (redness) / hyperaemia (increased blood flow) of the mucosa 18% of cases, to a chronic-appearing, small shallow ulcer with nodular margins and a white or sloughing base.
+The nature of the tissue changes can vary from simple erythema (redness) / hyperaemia (increased blood flow) of the mucosa in 18% of cases, to a chronic-looking, small, shallow ulcer with nodular margins and a white or sloughing base.
 In up to 33% of cases there is no ulceration but instead one or more well-developed polyps or mass lesions.
 There is usually mild proctitis (inflammation of the rectal mucosa) surrounding the ulcer.